-A natural choice is to consider equidistant time steps (called sampling times $\tau$) as in investigations of the transport of pure single-particle states along diverse tight binding lattices \cite{Dhar-QT-2015,Dhar-DQ-2015,Friedman-QR-2016,Friedman-QW-2017,Thiel-FD-2018,Yin-LF-2019,Liu-QW-2020,Thiel-US-2020,Thiel-DS-2020}.
-Inter alia, it was observed that the mean first detection time diverges for particular, so-called resonant sampling times \cite{Friedman-QR-2016,Friedman-QW-2017,Yin-LF-2019,Liu-QW-2020,Thiel-DS-2020}, which disappear if the sampling times are chosen randomly \cite{Kessler-FD-2021}.
+A natural choice is to consider equidistant time steps (called sampling times $\tau$) as in investigations of the transport of pure single-particle states along diverse tight-binding lattices \cite{Dhar-QT-2015,Dhar-DQ-2015,Friedman-QR-2016,Friedman-QW-2017,Thiel-FD-2018,Yin-LF-2019,Liu-QW-2020,Thiel-US-2020,Thiel-DS-2020}. \textit{Inter alia}, it was observed that the mean first-detection time diverges for particular, so-called resonant sampling times \cite{Friedman-QR-2016,Friedman-QW-2017,Yin-LF-2019,Liu-QW-2020,Thiel-DS-2020}, which disappear if the sampling times are chosen randomly \cite{Kessler-FD-2021}.
 While the appearance of these resonances was related to a classical electrostatic problem \cite{Gruenbaum-RD-2013,Liu-QW-2020}, a full spectral understanding remains desirable.

-On the other hand, for the transport of many particles, promising applications, such as universal quantum computation \cite{OBrien-OQ-2007,Childs-UC-2013}, spurred a wide interest on exploiting particle indistinguishability \cite{Tichy-ZT-2010,Tichy-SP-2015,Shchesnovich-PI-2015,Dittel-AI-2019,Dittel-WP-2021,Minke-CF-2021}, both in interacting \cite{Lahini-QW-2012,Ahlbrecht-MB-2012,Preiss-SC-2015,Cai-MQ-2021} and non-interacting \cite{Poulios-QW-2014,Crespi-PS-2015,Ehrhardt-EC-2021} systems.
+On the other hand, for the transport of many particles, promising applications, such as universal quantum computation \cite{OBrien-OQ-2007,Childs-UC-2013}, spurred much interest in exploiting particle indistinguishability \cite{Tichy-ZT-2010,Tichy-SP-2015,Shchesnovich-PI-2015,Dittel-AI-2019,Dittel-WP-2021,Minke-CF-2021}, in both interacting \cite{Lahini-QW-2012,Ahlbrecht-MB-2012,Preiss-SC-2015,Cai-MQ-2021} and noninteracting \cite{Poulios-QW-2014,Crespi-PS-2015,Ehrhardt-EC-2021} systems.
 The question therefore arises how stroboscopic measurements affect the transport properties in these many-body systems.
-This entails a series of new problems, e.g. how partial particle distinguishability, or stroboscopic measurements with particle number resolution affect the mean first detection time.
+This entails a series of new problems, e.g., how partial particle distinguishability or stroboscopic measurements with particle number resolution affect the mean first-detection time.